-Common IUCN National Status Status PS / PR 6 Criterion Name Status Status 1 / ii 2 / iii 3 / iv 4 / i 5 / v Egyptian Vulture EN VU:D Single individual recorded Global population of 18,600-54,000 meaning 93-270 individuals required to meet criteria.
+Common IUCN National Status Statt PS / PR 6 C Name Status Status 1 / ii 2 / iii 3 / iv 4 / i 5 / v Egyptian Vulture EN VU Resident in IBA (listed on citation) Global population of 18,600-54,000 meaning 93-270 individuals required to meet criteria.
 Currently 135 pairs in country and not recorded breeding in Project AoI.
-Peak of single bird recorded on TYPSA surveys.
+Peak of 4 individuals recorded on surveys.
 EAAA set at 50km2 around project site and EAAA population will therefore not meet trigger in any season. - Global population of 18,600 - 54,000 meaning between minimum of 46 pairs required to meet congregatory criteria (with respect to colonial breeding), and between 93 and 270 individuals to meet congregatory criteria (with respect to migration).
-Peak of single bird recorded over Project AoI.
+Peak of 4 birds recorded within Project AoI.
 EAAA population will therefore not meet trigger in breeding season as AoI unlikely to be supporting breeding of this species (no suitable habitats).
 The species is also not recorded in significant migratory numbers, to trigger the CH level.
-Criterion 3 is not triggered.
-Saker Falcon EN NT Not recorded during the surveys but Project AoI is considered suitable for this species.
-Global Population of 12,200- 29,800 individuals meaning 61 individuals or 21 pairs required to meet criteria.
-Not recorded on surveys but Project AoI considered suitable for this species.
-EAAA population will therefore not meet trigger in any season. - - Global Population of 12,200-29,800 individuals meaning 61 individuals or 21 pairs required to meet criteria.
-Not recorded in Project AoI and therefore not considered to migrate in significant numbers sufficient to trigger CH level.
-Threshold for Criterion 3 is not met.
+Saker Falcon EN NT Not recorded but suitable habitat within Project Site Global Population of 12,200- 29,800 individuals meaning 61 individuals or 21 pairs required to meet criteria.
+Not recorded on surveys.
+EAAA population will therefore not meet trigger in any season. - - -